8 Ways to Reduce Gas and Farting

 What is Causing Your Farting?

 Typically bloating is one of the most common symptoms associated with gas retention in the gut.
-Excessive gas translates into a protruding lower abdomen, discomfort and symptoms like farting.
-Two factors contribute to this abdominal distension and include the distribution of gas within the gut as well intestinal motor activity.
+Excessive gas translates into a protruding lower abdomen, discomfort, and symptoms like farting.
+Two factors contribute to this abdominal distension and include the distribution of gas within the gut as well as intestinal motor activity.
 When digestive muscles are relaxed, the volume of gas is better tolerated.

 Food irritants from sensitivities and allergies are only one of many triggers that can irritate the digestive organs and create disturbances.
 Abnormal bacterial growth and fermentation within the gut can leave you feeling generally unwell.
 The following five reasons may be causing you stomach bloating and farting: